JamesKDouglas/JamesKDouglas.github.io/frequenSee/demoVid.md

-for the 3 minute demo video
+for the 3 minute video

+Project’s title: frequenSee
+Name: James Douglas
+GitHub username: JamesKDouglas
+edX username: jamesthedev100
+City and country; Vancouver, Canada
+Date of recording: December 23, 2024

   - Introduction
     - (me) Name, city, scientist who likes to make instruments and light visualizations that go with music. cs50.
 Art projects at bass coast and shambhala this summer.